Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 - firmware OTA campaign management;

-- integration with T-IoT connectivity for billing and SIM management.
+- integration with DT IoT connectivity for billing and SIM management.

 CoT is not mandatory to use DT IoT connectivity.
-A T-IoT object can integrate with AWS IoT Core, Azure IoT Hub, Google Cloud IoT, or a third-party platform without interfering with network acceptance.
+An object on DT connectivity can integrate with AWS IoT Core, Azure IoT Hub, or a third-party platform without interfering with network acceptance.
 CoT is positioned as an option in some turn-key plans bundling connectivity + platform + SIM/nuSIM in a single contract.

 For a product whose application strategy is already committed to a hyperscaler, CoT is not a blocking matter.
-For a product in scoping that seeks an integrated partner, CoT and T-IoT form a quick vertical offer with no multi-vendor contracts.
+For a product in scoping that seeks an integrated partner, CoT and DT connectivity form a quick vertical offer with no multi-vendor contracts.

 Cellular technologies covered